Florida heritage and history is quite a bit more recent than most of the states in the eastern and southern states of the United States of America.

 Florida Backroads Travel has listed a few of these societies.
 We look forward to learning about more of them from our visitors.

-You will notice that all of these listed historical societies have a link to a website.
-Some societies do not have websites; others are inconsistent.
-Sometimes their website works, other times it does not.
+Many of these organizations have websites, but we've sadly discovered that we can't rely on the websites.
+Sometimes the website works, other times it does not.
 I guess it's a function of budget in most cases.

 In any event, there are many more historical societies in the State of Florida than the ones I have listed.
 So Google away to your heart's content.